-Prior to joining Morgan Lewis, Romeo was a partner in the global litigation practice in the Chicago office of an international law firm.
+Prior to joining Morgan Lewis, Romeo was a partner in the global litigation practice in the Washington, DC, and Chicago offices of an international law firm.
 He previously served as a law clerk to Judge David D. Dowd Jr. of the US District Court for the Northern District of Ohio.

 Financial services counseling.
-Represents national mortgage servicer in implementation of and ongoing compliance with federal and state government settlements involving mortgage loan servicing, residential mortgage-backed securities, and bankruptcy practices.
+Represented national mortgage servicer in implementation of and ongoing compliance with federal and state government settlements involving mortgage loan servicing, residential mortgage-backed securities, and bankruptcy practices.

 False advertising litigation.
-Represents major consumer products companies in putative class actions filed in state and federal courts where plaintiffs assert RICO, consumer fraud, and other claims for alleged false advertising.
+Represented major consumer products companies in putative class actions filed in state and federal courts where plaintiffs assert RICO, consumer fraud, and other claims for alleged false advertising.

 Antitrust matter.
 Defended automobile manufacturer in federal court against dealers alleging claims under the Robinson-Patman Price Discrimination Act, Automobile Dealers Day in Court Act, and various state franchise and other laws; successfully opposed class certification of putative nationwide class on all claims, 543 F.3d 141 (3d Cir.
 2008); case then settled on individual claims.